pivotal-sprout/sprout-orchard/README.md

 <code>
 sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer
 </code>

+ 1. Bring up **Address Book**; remove the entry corresponding to the Appstore user (otherwise Chrome will use that information to pre-populate address fields)

  1. Click **Apple Icon** &rarr; **Restart**; click **Restart**
  1. Hold down the **Option** key while rebooting.
  1. Select the DeployStudio Netboot.
 You have set up a DeployStudio NetBoot server, haven't you?